Signed in as:

 Quantity vs Quality of Life

-Adults will often say they want quality of life over quality.
+Adults will often say they want quality of life over quantity.
 However, the family will usually choose quantity over quality of life.
 Quality of life typically refers to enjoying a good life.
 Quantity of life typically refers to having a prolonged life, regardless of our capacity to enjoy that life.
 In terms of advance care planning, what do you want for your future self if you are seriously ill at end-of-life?
 When the people you trust know what is important to you about future healthcare treatments, it is easier for them to make decisions on your behalf, should they need to.
 Knowing your values and beliefs will help shape your preferences for care.
 It often seems “too soon” to think and talk about our wishes… until it’s too late.
 Far too many older, frail adults spend their last days in critical care units, on ventilators and full life support because they have not discussed their wishes with loved ones and their doctors.